edofrederix/briscola/doc/chapters/3_mesh.md

     );
 }
 ```
-There are 5 key entries: `vertices`, `bricks`, `edges`, `patches` and
+There are 5 key entries: `vertices`, `bricks`, `edges`, `patches`, and
 `decomposition`.
 The `vertices` entry contains a simple list of coordinates
 defined with respect to a global right-handed coordinate system.
 The `bricks`
-entry contains a collection of numbered dictionaries where each dictionary
+entry contains a collection of numbered dictionaries, where each dictionary
 defines a brick.
 A brick is defined by its 8 vertices, and the number of mesh
 cells in each local direction.
 The vertices are stored in a list that is ordered
 lexicographically and would be the output of